NCLAT rejects Amazon's appeal against CCI order suspending Future deal | Business

 While commenting on the development CAIT welcomed the NCLAT order and said any move to captivate Indian e-commerce and retail trade by anyone will not succeed under any circumstances.

 ''NCLAT Judgment is a vindication of CAIT's stand which was consistently highlighted the brazen anti-competitive practices and violations of law by Amazon, including its actions of deep-discounting, B2C e-commerce and the manner in which it has entered the retail trading sector through its acquisitions of More Retail Ltd. and FRL,'' the trader body said in a statement.
-PTI KRH ANZ DRR
+The NCLAT upheld the Rs 200 crore penalty imposed on Amazon for failure to notify the combination in the requisite terms, saying it is a ''fair and sensible one''.

+''As regards the non-furnishing of information viz., Amazon's omission/ lapse/ failure to notify the 'Combination' as per the obligation required under the ingredients of Section 6 (2) of the Competition Act, 2002, this Tribunal holds Amazon...responsible and accountable in not giving 'Notice' as required,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)